maheshgaya/OSM-LIPS/README.md

 adding the machine learning algorithms for the Indoor Locationalization system, and we will also collect new data, and have a database.

-##Using source with Android Studio
+##Using source code with Android Studio
 1. Download/Clone the this project.
 2. In Android Studio, do File -> New -> Import Project.
 Use the directory of the project.